 A slip and fall accident can occur almost anywhere – at home, work, school, or while playing.
 Common locations for accidents include grocery stores, offices, parking lots, schools, amusement parks, restaurants, apartments, shopping malls, and many more.
 While property owners are responsible for upkeep at the locations, visitors also need to be aware of their surroundings.
-In other words, if you are the victim of a slip-and-fall accident, make sure that you were taking the necessary precautions to avoid injury.
+In other words, if you are the victim of a slip and fall accident in Tampa, make sure that you were taking the necessary precautions to avoid injury.

 There is a wide range of injuries that can be caused by a slip and fall accident that can take weeks or even months to heal.
 Just some of these include all types of twists and sprains, broken bones, torn tendons or ligaments, pulled muscles, strains, spinal or spinal cord injuries, head injuries or concussions, bruises and cuts, brain injuries, bleeding, loss of consciousness, and even paralysis or death.

 The attorneys at Hancock Injury Attorneys have successfully recovered millions of dollars for our clients through settlements and jury trials in slip and fall, trip and fall, and other premises liability cases against businesses and property owners including: